-This is one of the most important areas for a Senior Professional Route applicant.
-The interviewers will place great importance on this competency.
+This is one of the most important areas for a Senior Professional route applicant.
+The interviewers will place great importance on the achievement of this competency.

 You must be able to demonstrate:

 - knowledge and understanding of the role and significance of RICS/SCSI and its functions - an appreciation of your personal professional role and society's expectations of professional practice - an understanding of RICS/SCSI Rules of Conduct and Regulations